WRJC's Jewish Bike Brigade - Every week on the road, all summer long

 The Wonderful History of the Jewish Community in Idaho

 The Sun Valley area was originally a mineral mining and sheep ranching community.
-Averill Harriman and the Union Pacific Railroad helped create Sun Valley on the map. as a winter and summer resort in 1937.
+Averill Harriman and the Union Pacific Railroad helped put Sun Valley on the map. as a winter and summer resort, in 1937.

 The Jewish community was, even at that time, no stranger to Idaho.
 The oldest synagogue west of the Mississippi River was built in Boise in 1895, founded by Moses Alexander, who served as Mayor of Boise and, in 1914, became, as Governor of Idaho, the first Jewish Governor in the United States.
 S.J.
 Friedman arrived in Idaho in 1869 to raise cattle and sheep and was elected Hailey’s first mayor.
 Friedman Memorial Airport, the gateway to Sun Valley, is the only airport outside of Israel named for a Jew and was built on land donated by the Friedman children and named in memory of their father.